Tyrannosaurus: Speed

 A study published in 2021 by Pasha van Bijlert et al., calculated the preferred walking speed of Tyrannosaurus, reporting a speed of 1.28 m/s.
 While walking, animals reduce their energy expenditure by choosing certain step rhythms at which their body parts resonate.
 The same would have been true for dinosaurs, but previous studies did not fully account for the impact the tail had on their walking speeds.
 According to the authors, when a dinosaur walked, its tail would slightly sway up and down with each step as a result of the interspinous ligaments suspending the tail.
 Like rubber bands, these ligaments stored energy when they are stretched due to the swaying of the tail.
 Using a 3-D model of Tyrannosaurus specimen Trix, muscles and ligaments were reconstructed to simulate the tail movements.
 This results in a rhythmic, energy-efficient walking speed for Tyrannosaurus similar to that seen in living animals such as humans, ostriches and giraffes.

 A 2017 study estimated the top running speed of Tyrannosaurus as 17 mph, speculating that Tyrannosaurus exhausted its energy reserves long before reaching top speed, resulting in a parabola-like relationship between size and speed.
 Another 2017 study hypothesized that an adult Tyrannosaurus was incapable of running due to high skeletal loads.
 Using a calculated weight estimate of 7 tons, the model showed that speeds above 11 mph would have probably shattered the leg bones of Tyrannosaurus.
 The finding may mean that running was also not possible for other giant theropod dinosaurs like Giganotosaurus, Mapusaurus and Acrocanthosaurus.

 However, studies by Eric Snively and colleagues, published in 2019 indicate that Tyrannosaurus and other tyrannosaurids were more maneuverable than allosauroids and other theropods of comparable size due to low rotational inertia compared to their body mass combined with large leg muscles.
 As a result, it is hypothesized that Tyrannosaurus was capable of making relatively quick turns and could likely pivot its body more quickly when close to its prey, or that while turning, the theropod could "pirouette" on a single planted foot while the alternating leg was held out in a suspended swing during a pursuit.
 The results of this study potentially could shed light on how agility could have contributed to the success of tyrannosaurid evolution.
+In 2026, Boeye and colleagues analyzed the foot biomechanics of T. rex and determined that its foot likely functioned similarly to modern birds.
+This may have resulted in shorter stride lengths, higher stride frequencies, and a somewhat elevated top speed.